 Likewise, the platter is developed from a polymer of other materials and is belt-driven with a detached motor whose disconnect from the platter itself makes for an almost entirely resonance-free playback.

-- Easy to use, encouraging of even the most novice turntable enthusiast, especially since it has even been set up by the manufacturer themselves.
+- Easy to use, encouraging even the most novice turntable enthusiast, especially since it has even been set up by the manufacturer themselves.

 - Offers each of the three speeds and caters to the main vinyl record types.